-The global ocean is our planet's largest ecosystem that stabilises climate, stores carbon, nurtures bio-diversity, directly There are a number of cabled benthic observatories that enable studies on physical, biological, and chemical processes associated with seismic, tsunami, volcanic and seafloor ecology supports human well-being through food and energy resources, as well as by providing cultural and recreational services.
+The global ocean is our planet's largest ecosystem that stabilises climate, stores carbon, nurtures bio-diversity, directly supports human well-being through food and energy resources, as well as by providing cultural and recreational services.
 As the world population is expected to reach an estimated 9 billion by 2050, marine pollution, ocean acidification, loss of marine species and degradation of marine and coastal ecosystems will increase.
 Technology is the key for the sustained and precise spatiotemporal measurements of the physical, biological, bio-geochemical parameters essential for carrying out effective assessments of the status, variability and change in the ocean ecosystems.